aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.traversal/idocumenttraversal/createnodeiterator/_index.md

 ---
 title: CreateNodeIterator
 second_title: Aspose.SVG for .NET API Reference
-description:
+description: Create a new NodeIterator over the subtree rooted at the specified node.
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.traversal/idocumenttraversal/createnodeiterator/
 ---
-## IDocumentTraversal.CreateNodeIterator method (1 of 3)
+## CreateNodeIterator(Node) {#createnodeiterator}

 Create a new NodeIterator over the subtree rooted at the specified node.